JuliaTagBot/Blog.jl/docs/src/quant.md

 !!! solution
     Starting with n=1.
 Tell the head murderer in each subgroup that you will shoot him if all group members escape.

+## Random Character
+You have a file that contains an unknown number of characters.
+How do you pick a character such that each character in the file has equal probability of being chosen?

+!!! solution
+    Use a buffer that holds one character.
+At ``i``th character, replace it with the next character with probability ``\frac{i}{i+1}``.